 In its discretion, the College may disclose, publish, or provide Directory Information concerning a student without consent or a record of disclosure.
 Directory Information shall include: a student's name, address, telephone number, email address, dates of attendance, degrees and awards received, the most recent previous educational agency or institution attended by the student, and College level.
-An individual student currently enrolled may request that such Directory Information not be disclosed by completing a nondisclosure form available in and deliverable to the Director of Student Services/Registrar's Office.
-Prior to receipt by the Director of Student Services/Registrar's Office of a nondisclosure form, a student's directory information may be disclosed.
+An individual student currently enrolled may request that such Directory Information not be disclosed by completing a nondisclosure form available in and deliverable to the Student Services Office.
+Prior to receipt by the Student Services Office of a nondisclosure form, a student's directory information may be disclosed.
 All written request for non-disclosure will be honored by the College for only one (1) academic year; therefore, authorization to withhold Directory Information must be filed annually.
 Alumni may request non-disclosure of Directory Information concerning them at any time.
 Such request will be honored continuously.